Normal Puberty and Development

 FSH is not as reliable as LH in predicting the onset of puberty.
-Lower FSH values in the background of delayed puberty indicated hypogonadotropic hypogonadism, and elevated FSH also suggest primary gonadal failure.
+Lower FSH values in the background of delayed puberty indicated hypogonadotropic hypogonadism, and elevated FSH also suggests primary gonadal failure.

 Estradiol or total testosterone should also be drawn to assess gonadal function.
-GnRH-stimulation test may be done if the clinician is unsure if puberty has commenced.
-CDGP and hypogonadotropic hypogonadism has a pre-pubertal response.
+GnRH-stimulation test may be done if the clinician is uncertain whether puberty has commenced.
+CDGP and hypogonadotropic hypogonadism have a pre-pubertal response.

 IGF-1 should be drawn to assess for growth hormone deficiency, and TSH should also be ordered to check the thyroid.
 To rule out chronic disease, order a CBC, ESR, creatinine, electrolytes, bicarbonate, alkaline phosphatase, albumin, thyrotropin, and free T4.

 An X-ray of the hand would assess bone age.
-One of the criterion for CDPG is a bone age delay of greater than 2 years, but this is not specific to CDPG.
-Delayed bone age is also seen in children with gonadal failure, hypogonadotropic hypogonadism and children with chronic illness.
+One of the criteria for CDPG is a bone age delay of greater than two years, but this is not specific to CDPG.
+Delayed bone age is also seen in children with gonadal failure, hypogonadotropic hypogonadism, and children with chronic illness.

 If a tumor is suspected, prolactin and hCG levels may aid in diagnosis.
-The child should only have an MRI if there is a strong suspicion for a lesion.
-An MRI should be deferred until age 15 if possible.
+The child should only have an MRI if there is a strong suspicion of a lesion.
+An MRI should be deferred until age 15, if possible.
 If a genetic cause is suspected, conduct genetic testing.
 A celiac screen may be conducted at the clinician’s discretion.

 Treatment of delayed puberty

-As CDGP is a normal variant of puberty, children can be treated with observation and reassurance.
-Parents and children should be consoled on realistic expectations of adult height.
-Children with CDGP are at risk for low bone density, and should be given calcium supplementation.
+As CDGP is a standard variant of puberty, children can be treated with observation and reassurance.
+Parents and children should be counseled to have realistic expectations of adult height.
+Children with CDGP are at risk for low bone density and should be given calcium supplementation.

-Upon request, males may be treated with testosterone for 4 to 8 months to accelerate the onset of puberty via bone maturation.
-Aromatase inhibitors may increase adult height in addition to initiating puberty.
+Upon request, males may be treated with testosterone for four to eight months to accelerate the onset of puberty via bone maturation.
+Aromatase inhibitors may increase adult height and initiate puberty.

 Females may be treated with estrogen, although no clear benefit to this therapy has been proven.
 Females should also undergo a workup for primary amenorrhea before a diagnosis of CDGP is made.

-Girls with Turner syndrome benefit from growth hormone supplementation to promote normal adult height.
+Girls with Turner syndrome benefit from growth hormone supplementation to promote standard adult height.
 Cyclic estrogen/progesterone is used for secondary sex characteristics.
-These children may achieve pregnancy with in vitro fertilization with donated ovum.
+These children may achieve pregnancy with in vitro fertilization and a donated ovum.